BodenmillerGroup/T1D_Publication_Steenbuck-Damond/README.md

 ## Analysis
 The `/T1D_analysis/` directory contains all **analysis** scripts.
 This includes all cell type annotation and downstream analysis scripts (e.g. spatial + differential abundance analysis).

-The `/Snake_pipe/` directory contains Snakefiles and configuration files to reproducibly run the pre-processing (`/T1D_processing/processing/`) including cell type annotation (01-08 scripts in `/T1D_analysis/`).
+The `/Snake_pipe/` directory contains Snakefiles and configuration files to reproducibly run the pre-processing (`/T1D_processing/processing/`) including cell type annotation (01-05 scripts in `/T1D_analysis/`).
-Please note: we provide the full SCE_object generated after this step on Zenodo.
+Please note: we provide the full SCE_object generated after this steps on Zenodo.

 # Software note
 Most scripts are written in the statistical programming language R and Python.